teslamotors/fleet-telemetry/README.md

 ## Configuring and running the service

-As a service provider, you will need to register a publically available endpoint to receive device connections.
+As a service provider, you will need to register a publicly available endpoint to receive device connections.
 Tesla devices will rely on a mutual TLS (mTLS) WebSocket to create a connection with the backend.
 The application has been designed to operate on top of Kubernetes, but you can run it as a standalone binary if you prefer.

 ### Install on Kubernetes with Helm Chart (recommended)
 Please follow these [instructions](https://github.com/teslamotors/helm-charts/blob/main/charts/fleet-telemetry/README.md)

-### Manual install (skip this if you have installed with Helm on Kubernetes)
+### Install manually (skip this if you have installed with Helm on Kubernetes)
 1. Allocate and assign a [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name).
 This will be used in the server and client (vehicle) configuration.

 2. Design a simple hosting architecture.
 We recommend: Firewall/Loadbalancer -> Fleet Telemetry -> Kafka.